tplatt37/a-new-startup-pipeline-demo/README.md

 This means you can only install it ONCE per account (stack will fail with naming conflicts otherwiwse).
 If you need multiple installs, use different accounts!

+This repo is meant for demos to students - so we keep it as simple (as possible).

 # Installation

 Run the following command, and pass the S3 Bucket Name as the first argument, and a comma delimited list of the 2 PUBLIC subnets:

 ./00-install.sh "BUCKET_NAME_HERE" "subnet-1234568999,subnet-8298392925"

-Alternatively, you can run the individual files (This is helpful after the initial install if you are making updates)
+Alternatively, you can run the individual files (This is helpful after the initial install if you are making updates and only want one stack to be updated.)

 ./01-repo.sh "BUCKET_NAME_HERE"

 ./02-backend.sh

 ./03-compute.sh "subnet-1234568999,subnet-8298392925"

 ./04-build-projects.sh

 ./05-pipeline.sh

 # What's Next?